Private Proofs of When and Where: Introduction

-\paragraph{Towards stronger position verification guarantees.} As mentioned in the footnote on Page \pageref{footnote:definition}, there is a subtle gap between the \emph{intuitive} notion of position security and the \emph{formal} definition presented here and in the earliest papers on position verification~\cite{chandran2009position,buhrman2014position}.
+\paragraph{Towards stronger position verification guarantees.} When we carefully consider the soundness of position verification, we find that there is a subtle gap between the \emph{intuitive} notion of position security and the \emph{formal} definition presented here and in previous papers on position verification, starting from the earliest ones~\cite{chandran2009position,buhrman2014position}.
 In the intuitive notion, a position verification protocol allows someone to prove the statement ``I was at location $X$''.
-However, in the formal definition, the protocol only guarantees that, of a coalition of colluding provers, \emph{at least one} of the provers was at location $X$.
-It does not preclude the possibility that the coalition is employing a nontrivial distributed strategy.
-It may be desirable to rule out such cheating behavior and have a stronger guarantee that {all} of the ``real'' computation done to pass the protocol was done at the claimed location.
-Can such a stronger guarantee be formalized?
-This would come closer to realizing the intuitive security notion.
+However, in the formal definition, the protocol only guarantees that, of a coalition of colluding provers, \emph{at least one} of the provers (rather than \emph{the} prover) was at location $X$.
+It may be desirable to have a stronger guarantee that {all} of the ``real'' computation done to pass the protocol was done at the claimed location.